arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/commandline.md

 # Basic Command Line Tutorial for Beginners

 Welcome to this beginner-friendly tutorial on using the command line.
-This guide aims to introduce you to the basics of command line operations, which are essential skills for software development, data science, and managing computer systems.
+This guide aims to introduce you to the basics of command line operations.
+Learning the command line is crucial in data science for enhancing efficiency and handling complex tasks.
+Key reasons include:

+1. **Speed**: Command line operations often execute tasks faster than graphical interfaces.
+2. **Automation**: Scripts in the command line allow for automating repetitive tasks.
+3. **Handling Big Data**: The command line is effective for processing large datasets.
+4. **Access to Tools**: Many specialized data science tools are optimized for command line usage.
+5. **Advanced Features**: Certain advanced functions are more accessible or exclusively available through the command line.
+6. **Version Control**: Command line proficiency is essential for using version control systems like Git, which are vital in collaborative data science projects.
+7. **Understanding Systems**: Using the command line offers deeper insights into the workings of computers and software, beneficial for troubleshooting and optimization.

+Overall, command line skills significantly contribute to the efficiency, power, and versatility of data science workflows.

 ## Introduction to the Command Line